How to Spend 4 Days in Amsterdam: The Best Itinerary

 Rembrandt House Museum

-Around 650 meters away (0.4 miles) is the Rembrandt House Museum.
+Less than a 10-minute walk away is the Rembrandt House Museum.
 Most of you could probably make a good guess as to who this place is named after!

 Most of his pieces lie in galleries, but many of his etchings are on display here, and you might even catch an art demonstration during your visit.